Healthcare Recruiting

 - EP: 10,000-12,500 wRVU, $75-$95/wRVU (procedures weight heavier)

 The bonus structure is where contracts diverge most.
 A 10,000-wRVU interventional cardiologist at $72/RVU after a 9,000-RVU threshold earns $72,000 in bonus on top of base.
 The same volume at $85/RVU earns $85,000.
-Negotiate the conversion factor harder than the base — it scales with productivity.
+Negotiate the conversion factor harder than the base.
+It scales with productivity.

 Call structure